MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

   - Execution time was slightly higher for the IPC mode of operation.
   - Total CPU utilisation was higher for the IPC mode of operation.
   - CPU utilisation was approximately the same on the main core for both modes of operation, but the other 3 cores showed higher utilisation with the IPC mode of operation.
-- MA discussed the results with PT.
+- MA discussed the results with TS.
-  - PT said to focus on the total CPU usage and deprioritise the per core usage.
+  - TS said to focus on the total CPU usage and deprioritise the per core usage.
   - MA asked about packet processing latency.
-PT said to add internal timing within the packet processing application to avoid noise from other application functions and calculate the latency more accurately.
+TS said to add internal timing within the packet processing application to avoid noise from other application functions and calculate the latency more accurately.
   - MA asked about calculating throughput.
-PT said to avoid calculating throughput because the single process mode of operation does not have throughput.
+TS said to avoid calculating throughput because the single process mode of operation does not have throughput.
 This is because the CHERI capability pointing to the data from a packet is sent instead of the data itself.
   - MA asked about removing the print statements for recording the metrics.
-PT recommended removing them.
+TS recommended removing them.
-  - PT recommended not focusing on varying the number of consumers in the application for the February 1<sup>st</sup> DSbD deadline.
+  - TS recommended not focusing on varying the number of consumers in the application for the February 1<sup>st</sup> DSbD deadline.
-  - PT recommended looking into different packet lengths within a packet stream but not necessarily in time for the DSbD deadline.
+  - TS recommended looking into different packet lengths within a packet stream but not necessarily in time for the DSbD deadline.
 - MA removed the print statements from the packet processing application, except for the resulting counters for the consumers.
 - MA attempted to record new performance metrics with the changes included.
 The lack of print statements took the execution time from dozens of seconds to a fraction of a second depending on the input `pcap` file.
 - Running the old packet streams was too fast for the packet processing application and listener applications to process.
 Therefore, MA created new packet streams containing much longer packets sizes, ranging from 512 bytes to 32 kilobytes per packet.